Malcolm X Shabazz High School: Athletics

 The girls' basketball team won the Group III state championship in 1983 (vs. Sterling High School), 2003 and 2004 (vs. Willingboro High School both years), 2006 (vs. Monmouth Regional High School), 2008 (vs. Ocean City High School), 2009 (vs. Neptune High School), the Group II title in 2010 (vs. Chatham High School), 2011 (vs. Pascack Hills High School), 2012 (vs. Point Pleasant Borough High School) and 2013 (vs. Willingboro High School), and won the Group I title in 2014 (vs. Haddon Township High School); the 11 state championships are the most of any public school in the state and the five consecutive titles from 2010 to 2014 is tied for the longest streak by a public school program.
 The girls' basketball team won the 2003 Tournament of Champions, defeating Marlboro High School 48–45 in the tournament final.
 After four consecutive titles in Group II, the team won the 2014 Group I title with an 80–49 win against Haddon Township in the championship game.

 The football team won the North II Group I state sectional championship in 2014, 2017 and 2023.
 The team defeated Dunellen High School by a score of 14–6 to win the program's first championship and the first title for a Newark high school since 2007.
 In 2017, the team defeated the top-seeded Weequahic High School by a score of 35–0 in the North II Group I state sectional final played at Kean University, in a rematch of the 2016 final that had been won by Weequahic.
 The 2023 team won the program's third sectional title with a 40-13 win against Butler High School in the tournament final.
 2009 marked the return of the Thanksgiving Day game called the "Soul Bowl" between Weequahic and Shabazz High School, which had last been played in 1993 and had been in abeyance due to the two schools being placed in different athletic conferences.
 The 2011 game was the 29th between the two teams, ending in a 27–20 win for Weequahic, which won its fifth consecutive defeat of Shabazz.
 The intra-district football rivalry with Weequahic was ranked third on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Shabazz leads the series with an overall record of 35–28–6 through the 2017 season.

 The boys track team won the Group I spring / outdoor track state championship in 2018.

+The boys track team experienced significant success during the 2024–25 season.
+In 2025, the boys' indoor track team won the Nike Indoor Nationals 4×400 meter relay championship and the Millrose Games Boys Suburban 4×400 meter relay title.
+The team also won the North II Group II sectional championship and the Super Essex Conference championship.

+That summer, 3 members of the track program helped the Newark-based club team, RDE Bulldogs, win the Adidas Outdoor Nationals sprint medley relay title and break the meet record.